Want to build the off-grid property of your dreams in North Carolina? State and local laws can make this surprisingly difficult to do.

 Whether or not you can legally go off-grid in NC will ultimately depend on local zoning laws.
 Unfortunately, North Carolina has some of the most confusing zoning laws of any state.
 The definitions and terms often vary drastically between counties.

-For example, one county might call land reserved for agricultural use “Working Lands” whereas others call it “Rural Residential” or “Rural Preservation.”
-NC recently updated their zoning laws though.
-As of July 2021, all counties will follow the statutes laid out under Chapter 160D.
+For example, one county might call land reserved for agricultural use “Working Lands,” whereas others call it “Rural Residential” or “Rural Preservation.”
+NC recently updated its zoning laws, though.
+As of July 2021, all counties will follow the statutes under Chapter 160D.

 Zoning Law Restrictions in NC

 In areas zoned as neighborhood residential or waterfront, you’ll likely face a lot of restrictions about how you can use the land.
 You may even be required to connect to the municipal water supply, thus preventing you from going off-grid legally.

 Land zoned for rural or agricultural use generally has the fewest restrictions, and you’ll be free to farm or raise animals.
 However, zoning laws might make it illegal for you to get income while living off grid in other ways, such as opening a bed & breakfast on your property.

 Also, pay attention to rules about minimum lot sizes.
 You may be required to have at least 5 acres per dwelling.
 On open-space preserve land, the minimum lot may be 20 acres per dwelling.
 This can be problematic if you want to build more homes on your property later.

 If you qualify as a farm, though, you can avoid some of the zoning regulations.
 Under the NC Farm Act, certain zoning regulations like setbacks and number of dwellings don’t apply to farms.

 Qualifying as a Farm in North Carolina

 If you qualify as a farm in North Carolina, your land will be taxed at use-value instead of market value.